portugueslab/xiao_et_al/README.md

 - the numbered files `00_fishwise_scores.py`, `01_pool_all_fish_data.py`, `02_fit_rf_gauss.py` contain the preprocessing scripts that compute cell responses strengths, aggregate data, and do the receptive field fit
 - the `fig_[n]_[description].py` files contain the code that generate each of the panels of the paper that pertain to the imaging experiments.

+There is an additional file, `run_suite2p.py`, that was used to align the imaging, segment the ROI and extract their fluorescence traces using `suite2p==0.7.2`.
+Since the raw imaging data is too big to be shared, only the results of this script are shared to reproduce the paper figures, and the script is kept here only to log the parameters used with the `suite2p` algorithm.

 ## Instructions for reproducing the analysis
 Below are the instructions to reproduce all the Python analysis of the paper.